Governor of New Jersey: Lieutenant governor

-On Tuesday, November 8, 2005, the voters passed an amendment to the New Jersey State Constitution that created the position of Lieutenant Governor of New Jersey, effective with the 2009 elections.
-Before this amendment was passed, the president of the New Jersey Senate would have become governor or acting governor in case the office of governor became vacant.
-This dual position was more powerful than that of an elected governor, as the individual would have had a major role in legislative and executive processes.
-As a result of the constitutional amendment passed in 2005, Governor Richard Codey, serving from November 2004 to January 2006 as governor, was the final person to wield such power.
+On November 8, 2005, voters passed an amendment to the New Jersey State Constitution that created the position of Lieutenant Governor of New Jersey, effective with the 2009 elections.
+Before this amendment was passed, the President of the New Jersey Senate would simultaneously also serve as governor whenever the office of governor was vacant.
+This dual position was more powerful than that of an elected governor, as the individual would have a major role in both the legislative and executive branches.

+The amendment was prompted by New Jersey State Senate President Richard Codey serving as Governor of New Jersey in January 2002 and again from November 2004 to January 2006 after the resignations of elected Governors Christine Todd Whitman and Jim McGreevey.

-Kim Guadagno, a former prosecutor, was sworn in as New Jersey's first lieutenant governor on January 19, 2010 under Governor Christie.
-Succeeding Guadagno, former assemblywoman Sheila Oliver was sworn in on January 16, 2018 under Governor Murphy.
+Kim Guadagno, a former prosecutor, was sworn in as New Jersey's first lieutenant governor on January 19, 2010, under Governor Chris Christie.
+Guadagno was succeeded by former assemblywoman Sheila Oliver, who was sworn in on January 16, 2018, under Governor Phil Murphy.
+On August 1, 2023, the lieutenant governor position became vacant when Oliver died in office.
+On September 8, 2023, Governor Murphy selected Tahesha Way, New Jersey's Secretary of State, as the third lieutenant governor of New Jersey, to succeed Oliver and serve out the remainder of Oliver's term.

 Center on the American Governor

-The Center on the American Governor, at Rutgers' Eagleton Institute of Politics, was established in 2006 to study the governors of New Jersey and, to a lesser degree, the governors of other states.
-Currently, the program features extensive archives of documents and pictures from the Byrne and Kean administrations, video interviews with many members of the respective administrations, some information on other American governors, and news updates on current governors (of all 50 states).
-The project is in the process of creating new archives, similar to the Byrne and Kean archives, for later administrations.
+In 2005, the Center on the American Governor was established at the Eagleton Institute of Politics at Rutgers University to study the governors of New Jersey and, to a lesser degree, the governors of other states.
+The program features extensive archives of documents and pictures from the Byrne, Kean, Florio, Whitman, and Corzine administrations, video interviews with many members of the respective administrations, information on other American governors, and news updates on all fifty current governors.